Carpal Tunnel Syndrome

 How is Carpal Tunnel Syndrome Diagnosed?

-Your doctor may refer you for nerve conduction studies or EMG studies to quantify if your nerve electrical impulses are slowed by compression of the carpal tunnel or further up the arm.
+Your doctor may refer you for nerve conduction studies or EMG studies to quantify if your electrical nerve impulses slow by compression of the carpal tunnel or further up the arm.
 Craig & Richardson (2011).

-Ultrasound may reveal median nerve enlargement.
-X-ray may identify coexisting pathologies.
-MRI, CT scans are not normally required.
+Ultrasound may reveal a median nerve enlargement.
+An X-ray may identify coexisting pathologies.
+MRI, CT scans are generally not required.
 Hobson-Webb & Padua (2009).

 Carpal Tunnel Syndrome Treatment